gerome-avec-un-g/dddsample/technical-infrastructure/tests/books-tests-cucumber/src/test/java/fr/geromeavecung/dddsample/technicalinfrastructure/tests/bookscucumbertests/README.md

 Private methods should follow standard Java naming conventions.

 ##### Given
-These steps are used to set-up data :
+These steps are used to set up data :
 * the logged-in user doing the action
 * the data the user is sending.
 It is one object, but if it has a lot of sub-objects and/collections, you can split in multiple steps
 * the data the orchestration will interact with